quinnwai/avl-tree-impl/README.md

 # AVL Tree Implementation
-Implementing an balanced AVL tree in Java
+Implementing a balanced AVL tree in Java

 ## Purpose
 Learning the properties of an AVL tree and learn how to maintain such properties after insertions/deletions.
 Used as lab work for a data structures and algoithms course.